-The RCM may not work properly or display a clear image if:
+The Rear Camera Mirror may not work properly or display a clear image if:

-- There is glare from the sun or headlamps.
-This may obstruct objects from view. - Dirt, snow, or other debris blocks the camera lens.
-Clean the lens with a soft damp cloth. - The back of the vehicle has been damaged and the position and mounting angle of the camera has changed.
+There is glare from the sun or headlamps.
+This may obstruct objects from view.
+If needed, push the tab to turn off the display. • Dirt, snow, or other debris blocks the camera lens.
+Clean the lens with a soft damp cloth.

+The camera's mounting on the vehicle has been damaged, and/ or the position or the mounting angle of the camera has changed.